Special (Lizzo album): Commercial performance

-In the United States, Special debuted at number two on the US Billboard 200 chart, with 69,000 equivalent album units sold in its first week, becoming Lizzo's highest-charting album to date.
+In the United States, Special debuted at number two on the US Billboard 200 chart, with 69,000 album-equivalent units sold in its first week, becoming Lizzo's highest-charting album to date.
 It was the highest-charting album by a female artist in 2022, as well as the largest week by units earned, among all albums released by women in 2022 until it was surpassed by Beyoncé's Renaissance and later by Taylor Swift's Midnights.